loslab/ohw/README.md

-# Heartware - Software for optical determination of Cardiomyocyte contracatility
+# OpenHeartWare (OHW) - Software for optical determination of Cardiomyocyte contracatility